yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Uwagi

-Po ustawieniu tej właściwości `OnEnabledChange` jest wywoływana.
+Po ustawieniu tej właściwości wywoływana jest `OnEnabledChange`.

 ##  <a name="setfocus"></a>COleControl:: SetFocus